 - Tell your health care provider about your recent travel and your symptoms.

 - Avoid contact with others.

-There is a plan for giving every student the opportunity to cadet ship next summer.
+There is a plan to give every student the opportunity to cadet ship this summer.
 There are no guarantees as available spaces depend on what companies can offer, but if the berths are available everyone will have the opportunity to both cadet ship and complete their needed cruise during summer 2021.

 Students preparing to cadet ship should focus on their studies and their class ranking, which determines who gets first opportunity at available billets.
 They should also monitor their email for communications from Deborah Harman, our Commercial Shipping Coordinator.
 Students should refrain from 1) contacting companies directly, or 2) asking for special treatment.
 If you have a personal or family connection with a company, please contact Deborah Harman for instructions.